robertlestak/cert-manager-sync/README.md

 The operator uses Kubernetes annotations to define the sync locations and configurations.

-The following example contains all supported annotations.
+The following example secret contains all supported annotations.

 ```yaml
 ---